-(h) "Fruit bin rentals" by fruit packers.
+- (h) "Fruit bin rentals" by fruit packers.
 Fruit packers often itemize their charges to farmers for various services related to the packing and storage of fruit.
-An example is a charge for the bins ((which)) that the packer uses in the receiving, sorting, inspecting, and storing of fruit (commonly referred to as "bin rentals").
+An example is a charge for the bins that the packer uses in the receiving, sorting, inspecting, and storing of fruit (commonly referred to as "bin rentals").
 The packer delivers the bins to the grower, who fills them with fruit for eventual storage in the packer's warehouse.
 Charges by fruit packers to farmers for such bin rentals do not constitute the rental of tangible personal property to the farmer where the bins are under the control of the packer for use in the receiving, sorting, inspecting, and storing of fruit.
 These charges are income to the packer related to the receipt or storage of fruit.
-The packer, as the consumer of the bins, is subject to retail sales or use tax on the purchase or use of the bins. ((Refer to WAC 458-20-214 (Cooperative marketing associations and independent dealers acting as agents of others with respect to the sale of fruit and produce) for more)) For information regarding the taxability of fruit packing by cooperative marketing associations and independent dealers acting as agents for others in the sales of fruit and produce see WAC 458-20-214.

-(i) Machinery and equipment used directly in a manufacturing operation.
+The packer, as the consumer of the bins, is subject to retail sales or use tax on the purchase or use of the bins.
+For information regarding the taxability of fruit packing by cooperative marketing associations and independent dealers acting as agents for others in the sales of fruit and produce see WAC 458-20-214. - (i) Machinery and equipment used directly in a manufacturing operation.
 Machinery and equipment used directly in a manufacturing operation by a manufacturer or processor for hire is exempt from sales and use taxes provided that all requirements for the exemptions are met.
 RCW 82.08.02565 and 82.12.02565.
 These exemptions are commonly referred to as the M&E exemption.
-Farmers who use agricultural products that they have grown, raised, or produced as ingredients in a manufacturing process may be entitled to the M&E exemption on the acquisition of machinery and equipment used directly in their manufacturing operation. ((Refer to WAC 458-20-13601 (Manufacturers and processors for hire-Sales and use tax exemption for machinery and equipment)) For more information ((regarding)) on the M&E exemption see WAC 458-20-13601.

-$((\frac{(6)}{)})$ (8) Sales by farmers.
+Farmers who use agricultural products that they have grown, raised, or produced as ingredients in a manufacturing process may be entitled to the M&E exemption on the acquisition of machinery and equipment used directly in their manufacturing operation.
+For more information on the M&E exemption see WAC 458-20-13601. - (8) Sales by farmers.
 Farmers are not subject to B&O tax on wholesale sales of agricultural products.
 Effective July 1, 2015, bee pollination services provided to farmers by eligible apiarists also qualify for the exemption provided by RCW 82.04.330.
 Farmers who manufacture products using agricultural products that they have grown, raised, or produced should refer to (b) of this subsection for tax-reporting information.

 Farmers are subject to retailing B&O tax on retail sales of agricultural products and retailing or wholesaling B&O tax on sales of nonagricultural products, as the case may be, unless specifically exempt by law.
 Also, B&O tax applies to sales of agricultural products that the seller has not grown, raised, or produced on the seller's own land or on land in which the seller has a present right of possession, whether these products are sold at wholesale or retail.
 Likewise, B&O tax applies to sales of animals or substances derived from animals in connection with the business of operating a stockyard, slaughterhouse, or packing house.
-Farmers may be eligible to claim a small business B&O tax credit if the amount of B&O tax liability in a reporting period is under a certain amount. ((Refer to WAC 458-20-104 (Small business tax relief based on income of business))) For more information about ((this)) the small business B&O tax credit see WAC 458-20-104.
+Farmers may be eligible to claim a small business B&O tax credit if the amount of B&O tax liability in a reporting period is under a certain amount.
+For more information about the small business B&O tax credit see WAC 458-20-104.